EEDTrackerEU

 • Owner: sustainability policy or regulatory affairs owns country-plan status; finance or programme management owns investment and measure-delivery evidence.

-• Evidence fields: NECP reference, Commission country recommendation, trajectory gap, additional measure, expected savings, progress-report reference, and review date.
+• Evidence fields: reference, Commission country recommendation, trajectory gap, additional measure, expected savings, progress-report reference, and review date.

-• Review trigger: Commission assessment, updated NECP submission, integrated NECP progress report, Eurostat data release, or material change to a national measure.
+• Review trigger: Commission assessment, updated submission, integrated NECP progress report, Eurostat data release, or material change to a national measure.

 Section 4